 Check out the lyrics and more.
 Nobody wants to read boring sentences.
 So every writer from Charles Dickens to Lupe Fiasco uses a technique that makes their words jump off the page.
 They use figurative language.
 Figurative language means that the words you use don’t have their literal meaning, but instead are meant to be imaginative, vivid and evocative.
 So what is figurative language?
 Simply, it makes writing more interesting.

 Our new, free figurative language song covers 11 common types of figurative language, from metaphor and simile to juxtaposition and onomatopoeia.
 This lesson plan uses the song as a jumping off point to become skilled in figurative language.

-Enjoy this song and lesson?
-Sign up for a two-week free trial to gain access to all of Flocabulary’s songs, videos and lessons
+Did you enjoy this video and lesson plan?
+Sign up for a free trial to experience Flocabulary’s entire library of songs, videos and lesson plans.